All Episodes

 This happened at about a half hour ago.

-This is 150 p.m.
-Eastern time, which is about 10 minutes before this town hall meeting ended.
+It was about 10 minutes before this town hall meeting ended.

 Listen.

-This only six seconds, you have to listen fast.
+You have to listen fast.

-This is a man who is on a tear To convince every one of us that only the federal government can do health care fair and right and good and blah, blah, blah, blah, blah.
+This is a man who is on a tear to convince every one of us that only the federal government can do health care fair and right and good and blah, blah, blah, blah, blah.

 Only the federal government, the only entity that can handle the depression, the recession, the only entity that can get jobs moving again is the federal government.